kror-shack/my-logic-hub/README.md

 # My Logic Hub (Beta)

-Welcome to the My Logic App, a tool for performing various logical calculations.
+Welcome to the My Logic Hub, an automated reasoning tool for performing various logical calculations.
+This app is built primarily using Test-Driven Development (TDD).
 This app is currently in beta, and I appreciate your feedback and support as I continue to improve it.

 ## Website

-You can check out a the My Logic App App [here](https://mylogichub.com).
+You can check out a the My Logic Hub App [here](https://mylogichub.com).

-**[Coding Strategies and Decisions](coding-strategies.md):** Explore our document detailing the key coding strategies and important decisions that shape our project's development.
+**[Coding Strategies and Decisions](coding-strategies.md):** Explore the document detailing the key coding strategies and important decisions that shape our project's development.

 ## Table of Contents